Frequently Asked Questions

 Could you represent me in court?

 We are not solicitors and we will not speak for you in court.
 We do however, offer legal support in partnership with Sheffield based legal firm, Keebles.
 Keebles family law department offers solicitors who are sensitive and knowledgeable about abusive relationships.
-We also know of a few contacts friendly female family law solicitors in Sheffield who are very experienced with domestic abuse cases.
+We also know of a few friendly female family law solicitors in Sheffield who are very experienced with domestic abuse cases.

 What is child maintenance and does my partner need to pay it?

 Child maintenance is regular financial support towards the cost of raising your child from your ex-partner.
 It also helps keep both parents involved in their children’s lives.
-You can arrange child maintenance between yourselves or, if you can’t agree, you can try mediation or ask the Child Maintenance Service (formerly the Child Support Agency or CSA), or the courts to get involved.
+You can arrange the child maintenance agreement between yourselves or, if you can’t agree, you can try mediation or ask the Child Maintenance Service (formerly the Child Support Agency or CSA), or the courts to get involved.
 To learn more about child maintenance click here: (https://www.cmoptions.org/en/maintenance/index.asp)